Surgery on Anosov flows using bi-contact geometry: Introduction

-The construction of \fullref{thm:1} naturally fits in the framework set up by Hozoori in \cite{Hoz} where is given a symplectic characterization of the bi-contact structures that define Anosov flows.
-Using this characterization we give a proof of \fullref{thm:2} that relies only on the properties of the Reeb dynamics of an underlying bi-contact structure. \\
+The construction of \fullref{thm:1} naturally fits into the framework set up by Hozoori in \cite{Hoz} where is given a symplectic characterization of the bi-contact structures that define Anosov flows.
+Using this characterization we give a proof of \fullref{thm:2} that relies only on the properties of the Reeb dynamics of an underlying bi-contact structure \footnote{In particular we do not use the {\it cone field criterion of hyperbolicity.}}. \\

 The construction of \fullref{thm:1} gives new insight into the properties of the flows produced by Goodman surgery in virtue of the following equivalence.